Fasting and menstruation: is it possible not to eat?

 To prevent these effects, it is advisable to supplement your protein intake in the days following the start of fasting.

-Ramadan and periods : is fasting recommended?
+Ramadan and menstruation: is fasting recommended?

-Stop fasting during your period
+Stopping fasting during your period

 It's possible to stop Ramadan when you're menstruating.
 This is a dispensation that allows you to break the fast.
 The same applies to pregnant women.